-Florists Fear A 'No-Deal' Brexit Would Wither The Flower Business
+Florists Fear A 'No-Deal' Brexit Would Wilt The Flower Business

 Valentine's Day is usually a boon for florists.
 But in the United Kingdom, a cloud hangs over the industry.